mutisyag/ozone/doc/workflow.md

 ## Access rights

-In general, a submission is only visible to _reporter_ users from the corresponding Party, to the _Secretariat_ users and to the _Administrators_.
+In general, a submission is visible (read-only) to all users from its corresponding _Party_, to all _Secretariat_ users and to the _Administrators_.
-Reporters belonging to another Party are not allowed to see other's data.
+Users belonging to a Party are not allowed to see other Parties' data.

 ## Attributes (flags) of submissions

+The flags below are used to describe the completeness and correctness of a specific version and are intrinsically tied to it.
+Thus, changing any of these flags does not create a new version.

 ### Provisional flag
-The _provisional_ flag can be set or removed by the reporter while a Submission is _Ongoing_.
+The _provisional_ flag can be set or removed by the reporter while a Submission is in _Data Entry_.
 It signals that future changes (updated submissions for the same reporting period) are foreseen.
-A provisional version is processed by the Ozone Secretariat like any other version.
+A version marked as _provisional_ is processed by the Ozone Secretariat like any other version.
 However, versions derived by the OS from provisional data will also have this flag automatically set - it can be manually unset when needed.

-This flag's granularity is per version.
+This flag's granularity is per version, it covers all data contained within it.

 TODO EDW: It is likely that some additional reminders/notifications are going to be sent to the reporter at certain times during the reporting cycle (e.g. close to deadlines).
 TODO Gerald: to think and agree on more details about these notifications.

 ### Incomplete flag
 The _incomplete_ flag can be set or removed by the reporter at any time (TODO EDW - this probably requires a notification to the OS).
-It signals that some data (related to some of the substance groups) is not included in the submission and that the reporter is aware of that.
+It signals that data related to some of the substance groups is not included in the submission and that the reporter is aware of that.

-The flag can be set also automatically by the ORS, but only after getting the reporter's confirmation.

-This flag's granularity is per annex groups (if one substance is incomplete in a group, the whole group is incomplete).
+This flag's granularity is per annex groups (if even one substance is incomplete in a group, the whole group is incomplete).

 ### Invalid flag
-The _invalid_ flag can be set by the Secretariat during the Processing state.
+The _invalid_ flag can be set by the Secretariat during the _Processing_ or _Finalized_ states.
-It signals that the data from the report cannot be used at all.
+It signals that the data in the current version is flawed and cannot be used at all.

+### Valid flag
+The _valid_ flag can be set by the Secretariat during the _Processing_ or _Finalized_ states.
+It signals that the data in the current version is considered correct (with possible comments/question which might elicit the creation of a new version).

+__NB__: the _Valid_ and _Invalid_ flags are mutually exclusive, they cannot be set at the same time.
+However, it is possible that none of them are set at a given time - which basically means that the data in a version has not been fully processed by the Secretariat yet.
+Changing the state of a version from _Processing_ to _Finalized_ should only be possible when either one of these two flags is specifically set.
+If none are set, the ORS will ask the _Secretariat_ user for a resolution.

 ## Creating a version